R-Kiselev/Flask-RESTful-API/readme.md

     - Consumers:
         - EmailService: Consumes this message.
             - Step 1: Sends an email notification.
             - Step 2: Acknowledgment: Sends an ACK message back to the message broker.
-Sends a message into [amq.rabbitmq.reply-to](https://www.rabbitmq.com/docs/direct-reply-to) queue.
+Sends a message into message queue, declared in the bank service.
     - BankService (ACK Handling):
         - Trigger: BankService listens for and receives the acknowledgment (ACK) message sent by EmailService.
         - Action: Upon receiving the ACK, BankService makes an HTTP request to the LogService.
 This ensures that the logging only occurs after successful email confirmation.

 #### Key Considerations & Design Choices:

-- Reply-To Queue: The use of the [amq.rabbitmq.reply-to](https://www.rabbitmq.com/docs/direct-reply-to) queue for sending acknowledgments back to the BankService ensures that the ACK message is routed correctly and received by the appropriate consumer.
-This pattern is commonly used in RPC-style communication.

 - Message Acknowledgments (ACKs): The use of acknowledgments in the Bank Creation scenario ensures that the LogService only logs the event after the EmailService has successfully sent the email notification.